mendix/docs/content/en/docs/appstore/use-content/modules/aws/aws-s3-connector.md

 The `GeneratePresignedUrl` Amazon S3 actions allows you to presign a request and generates and returns the presigned url.
 The presigned url can be used to send the request in a later point in time without requiring additional authentication.
 It requires a valid `AWS_Region` parameter and `Credentials`, as well as a specialized object of the `AbstractS3Request` entity, which must be of one of the following types:

 * `PutObjectRequest`, with an association to a `PutObjectPresignConfig` object.
-* `GetObjectRequest`, with an association to a `DeleteObjectPresignConfig` object.
+* `GetObjectRequest`, with an association to a `GetObjectPresignConfig` object.
 * `DeleteObjectRequest`, with an association to a `DeleteObjectPresignConfig` object.

-It returns a String.
+It returns the presigned url as a String.
 The input and output for this service are shown in the table below:

 | Input | Output |
 | --- | --- |